Loughborough High School

 Loughborough High School is an independent school for girls in Loughborough, Leicestershire, England.
-It is one of five independent schools known collectively as the Loughborough Schools Foundation (LSF), Loughborough Grammar School for boys, Fairfield Preparatory School and Loughborough Amherst School, and the newly founded Loughborough Nursery.
-All five of the Schools are autonomous, and yet they share the same vision and educational ethos, supported by a united board of governors.
-Founded on 11 March, 1850, it is believed to be one of the country's oldest independent schools for girls.
+It is one of five independent schools known collectively as the Loughborough Schools Foundation (LSF): Loughborough Grammar School for boys, Fairfield Preparatory School and Loughborough Amherst School and Loughborough Nursery.

 History

 Founding

-The Loughborough Schools Foundation (formerly Loughborough Endowed Schools) was founded after Thomas Burton, a prosperous wool merchant from Loughborough, willed money for priests to pray for his soul upon his death in 1495; these priests went on to found the boys school that would become Loughborough Grammar School (LGS).
-It was not until 1850, when the boys school moved to a new site to the south of Loughborough town centre and it became more socially acceptable to educate women, that the foundation was extended to girls and Loughborough High School (LHS) was founded.
+The Loughborough Schools Foundation (formerly Loughborough Endowed Schools) was founded after Thomas Burton, a prosperous wool merchant from Loughborough, willed money for priests to pray for his soul upon his death in 1495; these priests went on to found the boys' school that would become Loughborough Grammar School (LGS).
+It was not until 1850, when the boys' school moved to a new site to the south of Loughborough town centre and it became more socially acceptable to educate women, that the foundation was extended to girls and Loughborough High School (LHS) was founded.

 The school celebrated its 150th anniversary in 2000, when it was visited by The Princess Royal.

-School Hymn

-Loughborough Schools Foundation school hymn entitled "Our Father by whose servant(s)" was created originally for Loughborough Grammar School by Old Loughburian George Wallace Briggs and, in more recent times, has been adopted as a school hymn by the Foundation.
-The servant in the song refers to Thomas Burton, and the "Five Hundred Years Enduring" in verse 2 (originally "Four Hundred Years Enduring") is unique to the founding year of the Loughborough Schools Foundation.